Detected Issues

 The checkpoint result models the result of the evaluation of a checkpoint over the project under analysis.
 The result has a status (pass, partial, fail, n/a or unknown) with the following meaning:

-• fail - the target project is NOT compliant.
+- The target project is NOT compliant.

 The global compliance status is derived from the checkpoints evaluated, with this scheme:

-• If no checkpoint was run, N/A is returned.
+If no checkpoint was run, N/A

 The platform offers two main types of activity monitoring to detect and respond to potential security incidents or breaches: Critical file modification and User suspect behavior.